calamity-inc/warframe-public-export-plus/README.md

 ### ExportRewards
 - There are some special tables where rewards have a `rarity` instead of a `probability`.
 These cases are void relics and archon hunt shard rewards.
 In the former case, the probabilities depend on the [relic refinement](supplementals/relic-chances.pluto).
 - Rewards are given as StoreItems.
 If they start with `/Lotus/StoreItems/`, you can simply replace this with `/Lotus/` to get the normal counterpart.
-Otherwise, it may be a credit or endo bundle, which can be cross-referenced with ExportMisc's creditBundles and ExportFusionBundles.
+Otherwise, it's a 3-day booster.

 ### ExportUpgrades
 - Several mods share the same name, e.g. for "Vitality" and "Pressure Point" there's 3 mods each.
 Some of these might be [flawed variants](https://warframe.fandom.com/wiki/Flawed_Mods), but others might simply be forgotten development artefacts.
 These can be avoided by checking that `isStarter` and `isFrivilous` are both absent.